meanthemes/meanMenu/README.md

 - Target the current HTML markup you wish to replace

 meanMenuClose: "X",
--Single character you want to represent the close menu button
+- Single character you want to represent the close menu button

 meanMenuCloseSize: "18px",
 - Set font size of close button